 The characteristic plant community of this site is the reference plant community.
-This is a fire climax site of post oak and blackjack oak along with associated woody species that shade 20 to 25 percent of the ground.
-The herbaceous component is tall and mid-grasses and is dominated by little bluestem, Indiangrass, and big bluestem, which usually make up 50 to 75 percent of the total annual yield.
-Purpletop tridens (Tridens flavus), beaked panicum (Panicum anceps), Florida paspalum (Paspalum floridanum), switchgrass, tall dropseed (Sporobolus compositus), and thin paspalum (Paspalum setaceum) also occur.
-Cool-season forage plants occurring on this site include Canada wildrye (Elymus canadensis), Engelmann's daisy, and sedges (Carex spp.).
-A variety of shrubs, vines, and forbs occur in this community.
-Grazing prescriptions that permit acceptable grazing periods and allow adequate rest periods along with prescribed fire every three to five years are important in the maintenance of the herbaceous plant community and the savannah landscape structure.
-Continuous overgrazing, or over rest, and the absence of fire tend to allow a vegetative shift towards woody species such as eastern persimmon (Diospyros virginiana), eastern red cedar, and winged elm.
+This site is an open savannah of bluejack oak (Quercus incana), blackjack oak (Quercus marilandica), and post oak (Quercus stellata) trees that shade up to 25 percent of the ground.
+The dominant understory shrubs include yaupon (Ilex vomitoria), hawthorn

+(Crataegus spp.), and American beautyberry (Callicarpa americana).
+The herbaceous plant community of tall and midgrasses is dominated by little bluestem (Schizachyrium scoparium) which makes up 50 to 65 percent of the total annual production.
+Sand lovegrass (Eragrostis trichodes), Indiangrass (Sorghastrum nutans), switchgrass (Panicum virgatum), and purpletop tridens (Tridens flavus) occur less frequently and in smaller amounts.
+Grazing prescriptions that permit acceptable grazing periods and allow adequate rest periods along with prescribed fire every five to seven years are important in the maintenance of the reference plant community and the savannah landscape structure.
+Continuous overgrazing or over rest and the absence of fire tend to allow a vegetative composition shift towards woody species.
 Without corrective measures, this shift will continue to the Shrubland State.